opengovfoundation/madison/README.md

 ## Installation

-Please take a look at the `INSTALL.md` file for how to install Madison.
+Please take a look at the `docs/INSTALL.md` or `docs/INSTALL.OSX.md` files for how to install Madison.

 ## Customization